 To reach any of these Imperial estates near St Petersburg, which more or less are situated 30/40Km away from the city, you're better off if you go by car.
 Of course you can also take the bus or train, or even go by boat if your destination is Peterhof only, but personally speaking, we would recommend that you hire a car or van with a driver to get there.
 This way you can save time and nerves and travel in comfort.☺

 Interested?
 If so learn more and let your imagination be inspired by the greatness of the former Russian Tsars.
 See below our list of Imperial estates near St Petersburg.
 To get started click on the links below.

-The town of Tsarskoye Selo, also known as "Pushkin" in honour of the great Russian
+The town of Tsarskoye Selo, also known as "Pushkin" in honor of the great Russian

-Far less touristy than other Imperial estates near St Petersburg, there is Gatchina, a Russian town located 45 kilometres southwest of the city that boasts the beautiful Gatchina Palace.
+Far less touristy than other Imperial estates near St Petersburg, there is Gatchina, a Russian town located 45 kilometers southwest of the city that boasts the beautiful Gatchina Palace.

 Gatchina, a busy small town with an austere look of a military institution, can make for a very pleasant half-day trip for the whole family.

 The palace along with the park, which once was home to the Romanov family, is not so luxurious as the royal palaces in Pushkin or Peterhof, but is home to a variety of interesting temporary and permanent exhibitions, including a weaponry display, and a church at the top of Gatchina's main pedestrian mall.
 You should know that Gatchina's palace was badly damaged during the Nazi occupation, and restoration work is still continuing over 60 years later.

 Oranienbaum is another great royal spot to see although less popular among tourists.
 It boasts a charming park and a truly magnificent baroque palace and is one of the oldest Imperial estates near St Petersburg that wasn't destroyed by the Nazis.